jianminchen/100-hard-level-algorithms-2018-summer-campaign/ReadMe.md

+The idea to create a campaign is [here](https://www.quora.com/What-is-your-100-hard-level-algorithms-for-your-summer-campaign-this-2018).<br>
 **2018-August**<br>

 It is always good to push yourself to think hard and aim the optimal solution in terms of time complexity.
 Last Thursday I had chance to work on the algorithm called "construct a binary expression tree using infix expression" in 30 minutes.
 Since I do not take risk to go for the optimal solution using O(N) and stack data structure, I learn the lesson again.